onflow/flow/flips/20211007-transaction-fees.md

 The inclusion part of fees accounts for the resources needed by a transaction because of the transaction's properties (that can be known without executing the transaction's script).
 Transaction properties are things like the byte size of the transaction and the number of signatures.
 Some examples of resources that will be needed are the bandwidth to transfer the transaction from node to node, the verification of signatures and the verification of the sequence number.

 The execution part of fees accounts for the approximate operational cost of executing the transaction script, passing the results to the verification node and verifying the results.
-Execution fees cannot be know without actually executing the transaction script.
+Execution fees cannot be known without actually executing the transaction script.
 In order to avoid having unexpectedly high execution fees, each transaction should specify a stopping limit for the execution fees.

 The inclusion fees and the execution fees can be further split into effort and an the cost of that effort in units of FLOW.
 The effort required for a specific transaction should be independent of when the transaction is sent[^1] and should only depend on the properties of the transaction.

 The cost of the effort required to execute a transaction can be a factor with the unit of FLOW per effort multiplied by the effort, however in general terms the price of effort should be a function of effort itself.
 This would allow increasing the price of effort if a lot of effort was used in a transaction.

 The way to specify the stopping limit for the execution fees is to define a maximum execution effort.